Winter weather - gritting & salt bins

 TfL decide when to grit or salt their red routes within the borough.

 Gritting footpaths and cycleways

 Kingston deems the footway and cycleway network to carry less risk with regards to winter weather than the carriageway asset.
 The Council has assessed the number of complaints, reports of accidents and claims made against the Authority and has deemed that no precautionary gritting of footways or segregated carriageways is necessary.
-Therefore, the policy for footways and cycleways is to provide a reactive service and gritting only takes place in priority areas where snow has formed or accumulated.
+Therefore, the policy for footways is to provide a reactive service and gritting only takes place in priority areas where snow has formed or accumulated.
 Salt on the footway is spread manually and therefore there are no set spread rates.